zevilz/zImageOptimizer/README.md

   - 10.13.6
   - 11.2.1

-If you have errors during installing dependences on supported platforms please contact me or open issue.
+If you have errors during installing dependencies on supported platforms please contact me or open issue.

-## Manual installing dependences
+## Manual installing dependencies
 Notice: curent user must be root or user with sudo access.

 **Install following packages from repositories/ports**